emecercelik/ar-cvi/readme.md

 <li>ResetTemplate: Similar to Reset, this command clears the screen and displays the instructions provided with a pre-defined json template.</li>
 </ol>
 ## Instruction types

-he supported instruction types are listed below:
+The supported instruction types are listed below:
 <ol>
 <li>Written instructions</li>
 Written instruction is displayed at the bottom of the screen.
 Defined with`"instruction":"Written instruction to be displayed"`.